igrishaev/pg/doc/020-client.md

 {(fk row) (fv row)}
 ~~~

-The `as/kv` reducer is useful when you want to get a map from rows, for example
+The `as/kv` reducer is useful when you want to get a map from rows, for example,
 a mapping from the id to the name:

 ~~~clojure